LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Results of decomposition's application

 HCA* searches each agent's path separately, making it a serial MAPF method.
 But the code\footnote{\url{https://github.com/Kei18/pibt2}} for HCA* provides no interfaces to set external paths as dynamic obstacles to avoid.
 We updated its code to enable it to set external paths as dynamic obstacles.

+The average time cost, success rate, memory usage, makespan, and sum of costs for Layered HCA* and raw HCA* are shown in Fig. \ref{method_summary}.
+A comparison of how Layered HCA* and raw HCA* perform under various maps as the number of agents increases is shown in Fig. \ref{compare_with_raw_hca} in the Appendix.
+As illustrated in Fig. \ref{compare_with_raw_hca}, the time cost of Layered HCA* is very close to that of raw HCA*, as HCA* searches each agent's path separately.
+However, Layered HCA* has lower memory usage compared to raw HCA*, as it does not need to store the heuristic table for all agents.

+In terms of success rate, Layered HCA* has a slightly higher success rate, as HCA* is incomplete, and solving the instance separately may increase its chances of finding a solution (e.g., instances are decomposed into subproblems that involve only one agent).

+Regarding path quality, the solution of Layered HCA* is slightly worse than that of raw HCA*.
+A summary of the performance of Layered HCA* and raw HCA* can be found in Fig. \ref{method_summary}.

-On average, layered HCA* has a slightly higher time cost than raw HCA* ($1.3\times10^4$ ms $>$ $1.1\times10^4$ ms) and a similar success rate (layered HCA*: 0.68, raw HCA*: 0.64) as HCA* solves each agent separately, and decomposition does not improve the efficiency of HCA*.
-However, layered HCA* requires less memory space than raw HCA* ($2.9\times10^2$ MB $<$ $5.4\times10^2$ MB), as layered HCA* only stores the distance table of the current subproblem's agents, while raw HCA* needs to store the distance table of all agents.
+On average, Layered HCA* has a slightly higher time cost than raw HCA* ($1.06\times10^4$ ms $>$ $1.05\times10^4$ ms) and a similar success rate (0.71 $>$ 0.66) as HCA* solves each agent separately, and decomposition does not improve the efficiency of HCA*.
+However, Layered HCA* requires less memory space than raw HCA* ($9.1\times10^5$ $<$ $2.6\times10^7$), as Layered HCA* only stores the distance table of the current subproblem's agents, while raw HCA* needs to store the distance table of all agents.

-Regarding path quality, layered HCA* has a slightly larger makespan ($2.4\times10^2$ $>$ $2.1\times10^2$) and SOC ($4.6\times10^4$ $>$ $3.8\times10^4$).
-Because HCA* solves agents in order of decreasing distance to the target, raw HCA* solves agents with longer paths first, limiting the makespan of these agents' solutions, while layered HCA* breaks this order as agents with long paths may not be in the same subproblem and may not be solved first.
+Regarding path quality, Layered HCA* has a slightly larger makespan ($2.5\times10^2$ $>$ $2.2\times10^2$) and SOC ($5.2\times10^4$ $>$ $4.2\times10^4$).
+Because HCA* solves agents in order of decreasing distance to the target, raw HCA* solves agents with longer paths first, limiting the makespan of these agents' solutions, while Layered HCA* breaks this order as agents with long paths may not be in the same subproblem and may not be solved first.

-In summary, layered HCA* shows little improvement compared to raw HCA* and has slightly worse solutions because HCA* has a fixed priority and solves each agent separately.
-However, layered HCA* has an advantage in memory usage, as it only needs to store the distance table of the current subproblem's agents rather than all agents.
+In summary, Layered HCA* shows little improvement compared to raw HCA* and has slightly worse solutions because HCA* has a fixed priority and solves each agent separately.
+However, Layered HCA* has an advantage in memory usage, as it only needs to store the distance table of the current subproblem's agents rather than all agents.